How to Choose Fat Skis | How to Choose Length and Center Width? What Models are Recommended for Beginners?

 BLIZZARD RUSTLER10 |D=133-102-122.5 mm (180)|L=164, 172, 180, 188cm|R=17.5m (180cm)|¥104,500

-Q. I want to experience the ultimate floating sensation in Hokkaido or other areas with heavy snowfall.
-If I had a dedicated ski for deep powder, what kind of fat skis would it be?
+Q. I want to experience the ultimate floating sensation in Hokkaido or heavy snow areas.
+If I were to get a dedicated ski for deep powder, what kind of fat skis would you recommend?

 VECTOR GLIDE | GENIUS BIG FAT with a waist width of 130mm Photo /STEEP Skier/Ken Hirose